cpaluszek/ready_set_boole/README.md

 ## Ex02 - Gray code
 - [Gray code - wikipedia](https://en.wikipedia.org/wiki/Gray_code#Constructing_an_n-bit_Gray_code)
-Is an ordering of the binary numeral system such that two successive values differ in only one bit.
+Is an ordering of binary numbers where two successive values differ in only one bit, useful for reducing state transitions.

-Cycling through various states requires minimal effort.

 **Binary to Gray conversion**
 1. MSB (Most Significant Bit): The most significant bit (MSB) remains the same in both binary and Gray code.